stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_view/18_widget_level_container_level.md

 CheckBoxController.
 Similar Controllers can be setup for each widget of our graphic toolkit.

-A widget level implementation has the following advantages:
-- the connection between the GUI component and a Model property is straightforward
-- A relatively limited palette of generic controllers can be implemented and reused.
 Specialized Controllers can be developed to address specific conversions and constraints

+equilibrium between fine-grained per-widget MVC and coarse-grained per-container MVC.
+You should generally consider aggregation in these cases:

+   * you have a root widget containing a complex set of child widgets.
+   * you have a single widget providing an advanced functionality that is independent of the functionality of the container.

 but it introduces the following shortcomings:
-- its granularity could lead to boilerplate code for large applications to define the bindings
 - conversion of data between the Model representation (e.g. float) and the View representation (e.g. string) could require reimplementation of either the View or the Model class in some toolkits, or requires specific controllers handing the conversion
-- it only acts as a data binding mechanism from View to Model and vice-versa for a specific widget.
-It is limited in scope and vision.
 - The controller may be too trivial in some cases, in particular with complex Models (e.g. multiple instances must be handled) or complex Views (e.g. different widgets that need to be analyzed by the controller at the same time).

-One possible solution to these shortcomings is to aggregate different Views into a single class and keep the MVC triads confined there.
-The aggregated class has its own model, and all interaction from outside happens on this local model.

-Widget-level MVC has the disadvantage that leads to class explosion if the language requires reimplementation of each specific widget.
-Also, it complicates design by granting a potentially excessive granularity and flexibility.

-On the other side of the spectrum of Widget-level MVC, Container-level focuses on Views at the level of containers, and complex Controllers.
-A View is, for example, a full dialog.
-This container holds individual widgets, that are treated not as individual views, but as a hierarchy of visual components.

-Container level is coarse grained, and as such it could become excessively large.

-Given the two choices, it might seem somewhat challenging to select a particular strategy.
-The best, as often happens, is to find the right equilibrium between fine-grained per-widget MVC and coarse-grained per-container MVC.
-You should generally consider aggregation in these cases:

-   * you have a root widget containing a complex set of child widgets.
-   * you have a single widget providing an advanced functionality that is independent of the functionality of the container.

-Is better treated as an independent view.

-For example, a dialog is best treated as a single view, but if you have a dialog containing different tabs, each tab content is probably better treated as an individual view.
-If you have a complex widget showing a document , which embeds zoom level (+/-) buttons, they are probably best implemented as either two separate views, or as a “ZoomLevel” widget as a view, never as a hidden part of the DocumentViewer View.

-With this approach, the application GUI is sliced into manageable parts, each handling a specific User-system interaction.
-The coarseness of these slices is a matter of choice, circumstances, complexity, and reuse.

 ### Practical example